 Post breakfast, check-out and we head for Khardungla Pass (17852 Ft), which lies north of Leh and is the gateway to the Shyok and Nubra valleys.
 It is the world’s highest motorable pass.
 To most visitors, going across the Khardungla pass gives the satisfaction of having triumphed over the un-conquerable.
 On arrival, check-in at Hotel / Luxury Camp.

 Post breakfast, visit Nubra valley (10,000 Ft).
-Visit Hunder.
 Explore the nomadic villages, meet Tribes.
 You can visit a local family to enjoy Butter Tea and Barley drinks.

 Enjoy a round of Double-humped Bactrian Camel ride.